nexmo-community/dial-a-carol/README.md

 [Python 3.x](https://www.python.org/downloads/)
 * Request - Use the following command in your terminal to install Request: `pip install requests`
-* Flask - Use the following command in your terminal to install Request: `pip install Flask`
+* Flask - Use the following command in your terminal to install Request: `pip install flask`

 You can download the libraries by using the `pip` command: